[UPDATE] Maybank Malaysia has confirmed with SAYS that scheduled transactions no longer display a "Successful" notice

-A Facebook user who goes by the name of Hafifi Hafidz has warned online sellers to beware of a new way for scammers to fake online payments
+Previously, a Facebook user who goes by the name of Hafifi Hafidz had warned online sellers to beware of a new way for scammers to fake online payments

 The post went up on 9 October.
-At the time of writing, the post has since received 2,700 comments and more than 9,200 shares.
+At the time of writing, the post had received 2,700 comments and more than 9,200 shares.

 Although Hafifi did not share if this was a personal experience, the photo attached to the post indicates that the transfer was made to him.